YunZeng18/Python-Selenium---Web-Scraping--Bots---Testings/README.md

 download chrome web driver zip file according to your chrome version and system https://sites.google.com/chromium.org/driver/ extract the zip to a directory for later use

+in directory of your script run $ python3 crawler.py